vgel/jpeg-decode-talk/slides.md

 <!--
 Here's an example I put together of incrementally adding basis functions to construct an image.
 On the left is the basis function most recently added, and the right is the accumulated image.
 Notice how it starts out as a formless blob, and by the end, once all 64 basis functions have been accumulated into the image, it's a lossless, 1:1 copy of the original.

+Note that the first basis function, which is in the upper-left of the 8x8 grid, is pure white.
+This is the DC we were talking about in the previous section.
+The DC coefficient sets the intensity of the entire sub-block -- a high DC coefficient results in a bright sub-block, and vice-versa for a low sub-block.
+That's why the DC coefficient is treated specially, since it tends to vary in a different way from the other AC coefficients.
+These names come by analogy from DC and AC current, since DC current is constant, and AC current varies sinusoidally.

-You might be wondering what the point of this is -- we've taken 64 bytes of image data and turned it into 64 bytes of DCT coefficients.
+You might be wondering what the point of all this is -- we've taken 64 bytes of image data and turned it into 64 bytes of DCT coefficients.
 Why bother?
 -->

 ---